mikolalysenko/simplicial-complex/README.md

     //            [2,4],
     //            [3,4] ]

-The functionality `mesh-topology` can be broadly grouped into the following categories:
+The functionality in this library can be broadly grouped into the following categories:

 Generic
 -------